PyO3/pyo3/guide/src/function.md

 ### Calling a python function in rust

 You can use `ObjectProtocol::is_callable` to check if you got a callable, which is true for functions (including lambdas), methods and objects with a `__call__` method.
-You can call the object with `ObjectProtocol::call` with the args as first parameter and the kwargs (or `NoArgs`) as second paramter.
+You can call the object with `ObjectProtocol::call` with the args as first parameter and the kwargs (or `NoArgs`) as second parameter.
 There are also `ObjectProtocol::call0` with no args and `ObjectProtocol::call1` with only the args.

 ### Calling rust `Fn`s in python